ACM bundles on cubic fourfolds containing a plane: Preliminaries

 \subsection{ACM bundles on cubics}

+Let us briefly summarize some general results form \cite{LMS3}.
 Let $Y$ be a \emph{smooth cubic $n$-fold}, namely a smooth projective hypersurface of degree $3$ in $\PP^{n+1}$.
 We set $\O_Y(H):=\O_{\PP^{n+1}}(H)|_{Y}$.
 According to Remark \ref{rmk:exceptional}, as observed by Kuznetsov, the derived category $\Db(Y)$ of coherent sheaves on $Y$ has a semiorthogonal decomposition

 where, by definition,